archethic-foundation/archethic-docs/technology/oracle_chain.md

 OracleChain behaves a bit like the BeaconChains except the transaction on the chain are generated every 10min but only when there is a new data updated.

-It using long-polling to get data from external sources and submit a transaction through ARCH Consensus.
+It's using a long-polling mechanism to get data from external sources and submit a transaction through ARCH Consensus.

 By using ARCH consensus, we ensure the atomic commitment of the data submitted and ensure validity of the information written into the transaction.